oven-sh/bun/docs/templates.md

 5. Auto-detect the npm client, preferring `pnpm`, `yarn` (v1), and lastly `npm`
 6. Run any tasks defined in `"bun-create": { "preinstall" }` with the npm client
 7. Run `${npmClient} install` unless `--no-install` is passed OR no dependencies are in package.json
-8. Run any tasks defined in `"bun-create": { "preinstall" }` with the npm client
+8. Run any tasks defined in `"bun-create": { "postinstall" }` with the npm client
 9. Run `git init; git add -A .; git commit -am "Initial Commit";`

    - Rename `gitignore` to `.gitignore`.
 NPM automatically removes `.gitignore` files from appearing in packages.